kamilabalabatyr/Project-Work-WD/README.md

 # Project-Work-WD

-Project Description
+# Project Title

-Project Title: Rental Housing Platform (Airbnb-style)
+Rental Housing Platform (Airbnb-style)

 # Description
 A platform for renting apartments and houses.
 Users can list properties, book rentals, and leave reviews.